-Author and philosopher Marquis de Sade (1740-1814) had a violent, cruel, and yes, sadistic obsession with prostitutes throughout his 20s and 30s, which—along with his dark, erotic novels and open atheism—eventually landed him in jail for most of the rest of his life.
+Author and philosopher Marquis de Sade (1740-1814) had a violent, cruel, and yes, sadistic obsession with working girls throughout his 20s and 30s, which—along with his dark, erotic novels and open atheism—eventually landed him in jail for most of the rest of his life.
 Here are just few of his encounters:

 These encounters seems relatively straight forward, albeit nasty, in miniature, but reveal themselves to be truly bizarre and horrible when examined in detail.
 When he was 28 years old, the woman he was accused of whipping and stabbing was forcibly stripped in his home, tied down, and whipped and stabbed repeatedly.
-The Marquis allegedly poured burning was into her wounds (he claimed the substance was a healing salve) then repeated the process.
+Marquis allegedly poured burning was into her wounds (he claimed the substance was a healing salve) then repeated the process.

-Multiple accounts attest to Rasputin being with a prostitute for about 20 minutes in a hotel, bathhouse, or some other place, during which time it's unclear whether they were engaging in her profession or she enjoying beer while he leered.
+Multiple accounts attest to Rasputin being with a girl for about 20 minutes in a hotel, bathhouse, or some other place, during which time it's unclear whether they were engaging in her profession or she enjoying beer while he leered.
 According to eyewitnesses, Raputin also allegedly said perverse things to random women: "Rasputin, walking down various streets, would accost women with vile suggestions, which the women would respond to with threats and sometimes would even spit on him."see more on Grigori Rasputin

 In his diary, Boswell made promises to himself to stop, but they were short-lived.
 He carried a primitive condom made of sheep's intestines he called his “machine” or “armor,” so he’d always be ready to go.

 Boswell's diary is filled with similar such stories.
 He was truly a bawdy fiend for the ages and, as Kiran Rana writes, "His sexual appetite was uncommonly large and his friends tended to regard his frequent infections as something of a joke."
-He had so many dalliances with women of the night, they become asides in his diary: "I should have mentioned last night that I met with a monstrous big Whore in the Strand..."
+He had so many dalliances with women of the night, they become asides in his diary: "I should have mentioned last night that I met with a monstrous big Wh*re in the Strand..."